Women's Mini Marathon, Dublin

 In 1983, 9,000 women entered the inaugural event.
 The event grew in popularity as women took more interest in their health and fitness.
 In 2014 it reached a record attendance when over 41,000 women participated.

 Since its inception, participants have raised over €226 million for charitable causes throughout Ireland.
 Participants decide which charity they will support.

 The Women's Mini Marathon is a national institution, beloved by women throughout the country, and every year brings enormous cultural, economic, and societal benefits to the city.

 History

 A small group of male athletes gathered in the Mill House in Stillorgan in 1983.
 They concluded that an all-women's race would be suitable for increasing female participation.
-The Evening Press were named as sponsors and Dundrum South Dublin Athletics Club as the host club.
+The Evening Press was named as the sponsor and Dundrum South Dublin Athletics Club as the host club.

 Several Irish women's distance runners have taken part in the race.
 Catherina McKiernan recorded her first of four wins in her autobiography, Running for My Life, saying: "I enjoyed every moment of it.
 The crowds were more incredible than I expected, and it was just something I always wanted to do."

 In recent years, charities have used online services such as Facebook, Twitter, and podcasting to promote their involvement.